 Miconception 5: Passwords should be memorable

 Strong passwords—long and random ones—are hard to remember, if not impossible.
 But there’s really no need to remember more than two or three passwords, because there’s an app for that.

 Password managers are a great example of how security tools can make your life safer and more convenient and will generate and store secure and strong passwords without you having to worry about remembering them, ever.
 Some will even automatically fill your passwords into your websites, protecting you from typing them into a fake site or accidentally typing them elsewhere, like your Facebook status.

 The only passwords you should have to remember are the password to your computer and the one for your password manager.

-6. Passwords are not on their way out
+Misconception 6: Passwords are on their way out

 While there may be many attempts to replace the password with something else, we currently have no idea how to do that securely.

-Biometrics like facial recognition or fingerprints hugely lack in security, and while they may be useful in identifying you, they are not useful for authentication.
-Asymmetric cryptographic keys could be part of a way of a new system, but they might still be susceptible to man-in-the-middle or phishing attacks.
+While biometrics like facial recognition or fingerprints may be useful in identifying you, they lack in security and are therefore not good for authentication.
+Asymmetric cryptographic keys could be part of a new system, but they might still be susceptible to man-in-the-middle or phishing attacks.